 Growing up it was hard not to learn to love all things French.
 My father’s family come from Guernsey, an island that is approximately forty-three miles from the French coast, and double that from the UK mainland.
-Their lineage goes back to the Norman conquest in 1066 and I can only presume that my ancestors gave up halfway across the Channel and decided to set up shop on this small and verdant isle, rather than conquer Albion.
+My paternal lineage can be traced back to the Norman conquest in 1066.
+I can only presume that my ancestors gave up halfway across the Channel and decided to set up shop on this small and verdant isle, rather than conquer Albion.
 My grandparent’s first language was Guernésiais, or patois as it is more commonly known, a mix of Normandy French with influences from Old Norse and English.
 It’s unintelligible to many French speakers but also to those from the neighbouring island of Jersey.

 Growing up after the war I don’t remember a house full of anti-German feeling but more of, ‘We never want to go to war again, so let us all be Europeans‘.
 My parents’ love for all things French, including De Gaulle, was further enhanced by my father managing a small airline company in Guernsey, ferrying both people and goods across the Channel.
 A very young Petula Clark was a favourite passenger and, much to my mother’s annoyance, her sentimental songs in both English and French were played frequently on the gramophone.

 By the time food became an increasingly important part of my life, we were living in rural Essex.
-Although my grandmother was an excellent plain English cook, she used no more than salt and pepper – the white ground kind with a bit of parsley for decoration – for spices.
-It was my mother, when cooking for special occasions, who tried to recreate the dishes she tasted in France.
+Although my grandmother was an excellent plain English cook, she used no more seasoning than salt and pepper – the latter being of the white ground kind with a bit of parsley for decoration.
+It was my mother when cooking for special occasions, who tried to recreate the dishes that she tasted in France.

 Behind the house was a lawn bordered by flower beds which led onto the vegetable garden with its lines of beds regimented right up against the back hedge.
-For the main part, their contents were very English, with herbs limited to tubers of horseradish for the roast beef, a patch of mint to accompany the lamb, and a trough of parsley.
+For the main part, their contents were very English, with herbs limited to tubers of horseradish for the roast beef, a patch of mint to accompany the lamb, as well as a trough of the ubiquitous parsley.
 Garlic, therefore, came across from France draped in long strings across the handlebars of a beret-wearing cyclist who presumably had pedalled all the way from Normandy.

-I, therefore, love most things French.
-Not a year goes by without us spending two or three or more weeks there.
+I, therefore, love most things, French.
+Not a year goes by without us spending two or three or more weeks exploring the country.
 Often we pack the car with a tent and Dog and follow the sun, coming back laden with saucisson, pate and of course wine.
-There are very few dishes that I cook that don’t contain garlic, and I always have a selection of fresh herbs growing somewhere, however small a space I have at my disposal.
+There are very few dishes that I cook that doesn’t contain garlic, and I always have a selection of fresh herbs growing somewhere, however small a space I have at my disposal.

 So, when we returned from a week’s holiday in the foothills of the Alps, I thought I would make what had become a mainstay of our French lunchtimes, a ‘terrine’.
 Coarser than a pate, it cuts and keeps well, and is wonderful spread on slices of warm baguette or just simply eaten with a salad.
-You can, of course, buy a number of patés and terrines in many supermarkets, but I think they always look rather fusty and dusty sitting in the chill compartment, as if nobody has bought any for weeks on end.
+You can, of course, buy a number of patés and terrines in many supermarkets, but I think they always look rather unloved, having sat in the chill compartment, for what maybe weeks on end.

 Terrine de Campagne – with herbs and walnuts